ncatlab/nlab-content/pages/2744.md

 * a state of the theory "at that event".

-So **extended phase spaces _localizes_ the information about states** : a point in here encodes not just the entire state of the system, but remembers explcitly what that state is like over any point in parameter space.
+So **extended phase spaces _localizes_ the information about states** : a point in here encodes not just the entire state of the system, but remembers explicitly what that state is like over any point in parameter space.

 ### Covariant configuration bundle